Updated 2/25/26

 C&F Financial Corporation (CFFI), a regional bank based in Virginia, operates through community banking, mortgage banking, and consumer finance segments.
-Over the past year, the stock has climbed more than 50%, reflecting solid financial performance and investor confidence.
-The company maintains a 3.08% dividend yield with a low 29% payout ratio, backed by stable earnings and a track record of dividend growth.
+The stock has climbed significantly over the past year, trading near $77.35 and approaching its 52-week high of $81.00, reflecting continued confidence in the company’s earnings consistency and shareholder-return discipline.
+The company maintains a 2.47% dividend yield with a remarkably low 22.20% payout ratio, backed by stable earnings and a recent dividend increase to $0.46 per quarter.

 Recent Events